scala/scala-lang/blog/_posts/2020-12-15-scala-3-crossing-the-finish-line.md

 * acknowledge the questions that were raised,
 * describe the process we see ahead of us,
 * share decisions that we worked on,
-* help us at the Scala organisation easier followup with our communication on different channels,
+* help us followup easier with our communication on different channels,

 but not necessarily give all the answers, mostly because we can’t predict with certainty how things will play out.
 This is why we need you to continue this exciting journey with us to discover and create the new chapter, and we promise we would be as attentive and responsive as possible.

 #### What is “Developer’s Preview”?

-The Scala organisation, in consultation with community partners and contributors, decided to allow some more time for adjustments before cutting the final Scala 3-RC1, originally scheduled for end of this year.
+In consultation with community partners and contributors, decided to allow some more time for adjustments before cutting the final Scala 3-RC1, originally scheduled for end of this year.

 We will release Scala 3-M3 as a “Developer’s Preview”.
 Over the coming month, we will invite feedback from developers while striving to keep the API unchanged.
 If no major problem is raised between 18th Dec 2020 and mid Jan 2021 we will proceed to release RC1, aiming the end of January 2021, with the same API.